civilstat/1_GameOfLife/README.md

-# 1_GameOfLife
+﻿# HW_0
-36-750 Stat Computing HW 1: Conway's Game Of Life
+36-750 Stat Computing HW_0: Conway's Game Of Life

 Task:
 * Your program should accept as input a text file giving an initial state G for the grid of cells and the number n of generations to simulate.